basilesimon/blog/_posts/2016-01-24-hipster-fade.md

 Some photos from our New Year's trip to Marseille, on France's south coast.

-Mandatory matte fade effect, 'cause I wear rounded glasses, sport beard and ride a fixie.
+Mandatory matte fade effect, 'cause I wear rounded glasses, sport a beard and ride a fixie.

 ***